Sagano Romantic Train!

 On Tuesday, January 14, 2017, Kameido Tenjinsha shrine in Koto Ward, Tokyo, Japan will celebrate its annual Usokae Shinji ritual.
 “Uso” means bullfinch and “kae” means exchange.
 In other words, a bullfinch exchange.
 Why a bullfinch?
 Because they are thought to bring good luck.
 (Photo courtesy of JapanFly.com) But “Uso” also means “lie,” which is the cool part of this festival.
 People bring the wooden … Continue reading Usokae Shinji Ritual

-As some of you know, we mentioned Sanja Matsuri during our Monday Morning Trip to Asakusa—which you can see again here: https://japansauce.net/2016/05/09/asakusa/ Well, this weekend Sanja Matsuri 2016 took place in Tokyo, Japan, and we are happy to say that we were able to see it with our own eyes!
-Sanja Matsuri (三社祭, literally “Three Shrine Festival”), is one of the three great Shinto festivals in Tokyo.
-It … Continue reading Sanja Matsuri 2016
+As some of you know, we mentioned Sanja Matsuri during our Monday Morning Trip to Asakusa—which you can see again here: https://japansauce.net/2016/05/09/asakusa/ Sanja Matsuri (三社祭, literally “Three Shrine Festival”), is one of the three great Shinto festivals in Tokyo.
+It is considered one of the wildest and largest.
+The festival is held in honor of Hinokuma Hamanari, Hinokuma Takenari and Hajino Nakatomo, the three men who established and … Continue reading Sanja Matsuri

 Tsukiji Market

+PLEASE NOTE–This article is related to the OLD Tsukiji Market, which no longer exists.
+It has been replaced by TOYOSU Market.
 The Tsukiji Market (築地市場 Tsukiji shijō), is the world-famous fish market that is on everyone’s list of “must-dos” in Tokyo, Japan.
 Tsukiji Market is the world’s biggest wholesale fish and seafood market, and also has a large wholesale area for fruits and vegetables too.
-We have visited Tsukiji Market, and you can too in this week’s Monday Morning Trip to Tsukiji Market!
-Here is JapanSauce.Net’s two minute travel … Continue reading Tsukiji Market
+We have visited … Continue reading Tsukiji Market

 Tokyo Yamathon 2016!